Aula13/QRecog/README.md

     - Save and close the editor's window.

-- Install PCL with OpeNI and OpenNI2:
+- Install PCL with OpenNI and OpenNI2:

         $ brew install pcl --with-openni --with-openni2

-- Check the presence of the pcl/visualization directory for vtk.
+- Check the presence of the pcl/visualization directory for VTK.
-- Check the presence of pcl/io/openni2 and pcl/io/openni_camera directories for openni and openni2.
+- Check the presence of pcl/io/openni2 and pcl/io/openni_camera directories for OpenNI and OpenNI2.
-- Install qt+qt creator: http://stanford.edu/~rawatson/qt/mac_install_gifs/ .
+- Install Qt + Qt Creator: http://stanford.edu/~rawatson/qt/mac_install_gifs/ .
-- Set the qt4 located in usr/local/Cellar (the one installed by brew) as default qt kit.
+- Set the qt4 located in usr/local/Cellar (the one installed by brew) as default Qt kit.
 - If qt raise this error: Parse error at “BOOST_JOIN” apply this quick workaround (found here: http://stackoverflow.com/questions/15455178/qt4-cgal-parse-error-at-boost-join): edit the problematic boost header files, and add to the top:

             #ifndef Q_MOC_RUN